africanvisionmalawi/avm-site/src/pages/shop/buy-a-sleeping-mat.md

 height: 0
 tags:
 - christmas
-title: Donate any amount to Sam's Village and our Matched Fund will double it!
+title: Donate an amount to Sam's Village as a Christmas present this year
-productId: 'donateSamsVillage'
+productId: donateSamsVillage
 productImage: "/img/gift-card-image.jpg"
-description: ''
+description: 'Sam''s Village supports marginalised students through a 4-month vocational training programme.
+At the end they come out as accredited carpenters, tailors, mechanics etc. We also give them around £100 of tools to get them started and orders to get them off the ground. £100 goes towards the cost of this, but any amount can be donated by just clicking the Donate button.
+If you mention "Sam''s Village Christmas Present" and leave your address we will post you gift card too! '
-price: 1000
+price: 100
-size: "card"
+size: card
 shippingClass: ''
+publish: false

 ---
 **A Christmas Present to make a difference**